-I’ve put together this expert guide for SEOs who are faced with the challenge of producing content that has the greatest chance of ranking for their target keywords in 2017.
+I’ve put together this expert guide for SEOs who are faced with the challenge of producing content that has the greatest chance of ranking for their target keywords.

 The focus of this guide is on the ever-growing importance of matching user intent with relevant content.
-I’d like to firstly give a nod to Searchmetrics, who have produced a comprehensive research paper covering ranking factors in 2017.
+I’d like to firstly give a nod to Searchmetrics, who have produced a comprehensive research paper covering ranking factors.
 What’s the title of this research paper?
 “Rebooting for Relevance”.

 Google has been refining their Machine Learning Algorithm, known as RankBrain, for a while now.
 The result being that there are no longer any universally applied ranking factors; instead each search request is determined by a the dynamic interplay between hundreds of factors which have their own flexible weighting.
 This all happens in real time, and the goal posts are always changing.